Emmanuel1118/Learn-ML-Basics/README.md

 # Learn ML Basics

-[Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) is a rapidly evolving field which focuses on computer algoritms that improve over expirience.
-The expirience can take the forms of training data, trial and error in a simulated enviorment, and a lot more.
+[Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) is a rapidly evolving field which focuses on computer algorithms that improve over experience.
+The experience can take the forms of training data, trial and error in a simulated environment, and a lot more.

-My goal with this repository is to create an easy to follow and well paced program that relies on entirely online resources.
+My goal with this repository is to create an easy to follow and well paced program that relies entirely on online resources.
 I am not seeking to create a classification of all available resources on the topic, as there are many of those, and in order for them to be of any use one must already know the basics of the field.

 As of now, this repository contains resources centered mostly around deep learning.
 I hope to add more as I learn and discover the field.
 I an in no way qualified for this as I am just a begginer, so this is more of a documentation of my learning proccess.